tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM UrbanCode DBUpgrader

 The DBUpgrader plug-in helps to manage database changes including schema updates and rollbacks.
 The plug-in uses a proprietary formatted XML file in conjunction with a version table in your database that tracks what changes have been applied.
 This plug-in is used when performing upgrades of IBM UrbanCode Deploy Applications.
+Available Steps

 ---